-California ERRC Public Safety DAS / Signal Booster Installer
+California ERRC Public Safety DAS / Cellular Signal Booster Installer

-California is known for having some of the more stringent rules and regulations.
+The Bay Area of Northern California (in short, NorCal) is known for having some of the more stringent rules and regulations.
 This is also true for Emergency Responder Radio Coverage.
-The rules and the regulations can change from county to county or even from city to city within California.
+The rules and the regulations can change from county to county or even from city to city within Northern California (Nor Cal).
 However, some of the regulations do have a bit of a standard.
 It is encouraged that each radio user contacts their local branch to find the specific rules and regulations pertaining to ERRC.

 Radio and Antennas must be in accordance with CFC 907.2.12.2.
 Additionally, coverage should adhere to NFPA 72 Chapter 24.5.1.
 Please note that buildings which have radios and communications which do not require boosters to the signal are exempt from certain rules and regulations.
 Again, check with your local branch for clarification.